-- The cradle must be specifically for boat storage. - Make sure the cradle is well supported and placed on a level surface with the bow high enough to provide proper drainage of the bilge. - The cradle must be in the proper fore and aft position to properly support the hull.
-When the cradle is in the correct location, the bunks should match the bottom of hull.
-Preparing The Boat For Storage - Remove the bilge drain plug, if installed. - Thoroughly wash the fiberglass exterior, especially the anti-fouling portion of the bottom.
+Preparing The Boat For Storage

+- · Remove the bilge drain plug, if installed. - Thoroughly wash the fiberglass exterior, especially the anti-fouling portion of the bottom.
 Remove as much marine growth as possible.
-Lightly wax the exterior fiberglass components. - Remove all oxidation from the exterior hardware, and apply a light film of moisturedisplacing lubricant. - Remove propeller and grease the propeller shaft using light waterproof grease. - Remove the battery(s) and store in a cool place.
+Lightly wax the exterior fiberglass components. - Remove all oxidation from the exterior hardware, and apply a light film of moisturedisplacing lubricant. - Remove the propeller(s) and grease the propeller shaft(s) using light waterproof grease. - Remove the batteries and store in a cool place.
 Clean using clear, clean water.
-Be sure the battery has sufficient water and clean terminals.
-Keep the battery(s) charged and safe from freezing throughout the storage period.
+Be sure the batteries have sufficient water and clean terminals.
+Keep the batteries charged and safe from freezing throughout the storage period.